jadijadi/lpic1book/content/1092_basic_network_configuration.md

 $
 ```

-in the same way, you can change the netmask of an interface with `ifconfig eth0 netmask 255.255.0.0` or do both in one step:
+In case you want to change the netmask of an interface, do `ifconfig eth0 netmask 255.255.0.0` or as most of us used to do, issue both in one command:

 ```text
 # ifconfig eth0 192.168.42.42 netmask 255.255.255.0
 ```

-It is also possible to turn the interfaces _up_ and _down_ \(on and off\) using a predefined configuration by:
+It is also possible to turn the interfaces _up_ and _down_ \(on and off\) using a predefined configurations by:

 ```text
 $ sudo ifconfig enp0s25 down